|

 Saturday at 7:30 PM.
 Like most (if not all) events

-at Moon & River, it’s free to get in, but
+at Moon & River, its free to get in, but

 tipping is encouraged.
 (You might also want to,